javalib-team/sawja/doc/tutorial/sawja_tutorial.md

 replacing the instructions which have been used to create the formula.

-You can also create your own *formula handler*, using the class and methods you want.
+You can also create your own *formula handler*, using the class and static methods you want (methods must return void and take only a single boolean argument).
 You just have to do the as follows:

 ~~~~~{#mycode .ocaml}
 open Javalib_pack